-2.11 South Ealing (EA33, EA36 and EA37)
+2.9 South Ealing (24EA and 25EA)

-These sites in South Ealing have a mix of current uses and are proposed for housing provision.
-Development of EA33 would deliver residential uses with retention of green space with the riding school either reaccommodated on site or re-provided elsewhere in the borough.
+These sites in South Ealing have a mix of current uses, predominantly a builder's merchant and are proposed for housing provision.

-EA33 and EA37 experience poor air quality and noise conditions, and this should drive consideration of uses, layout and potential requirements for mitigation.
+Both sites experience poor air quality and noise conditions, and this should drive consideration of uses, layout and potential requirements for mitigation.

-Objective Criteria EA33 EA36 EA37 Comment Housing 1 + + + Development of the sites would deliver a net increase in homes.
-Economy 2 0 - - EA33 currently comprises leisure (horse riding) facilities which provide employment opportunities.
-The site would result in a net loss of employment capacity under a fully residential scheme.
-Development of EA33 would not result in a change of employment capacity.
-Development of EA37 and EA36 would lead to a net loss of employment capacity.
-Education and skills 3 + + + The sites are within 1km of an existing primary school.
-Education and skins 4 + + + The sites are within 2km of an existing secondary school.

-Objective Criteria EA33 EA36 EA37 Comment 5 + + + The sites are within 1km of an existing GP surgery.
-T II 6 0 0 0 There would be no loss of open space from development of the sites.
-There may be opportunities to provide new open space dependent on the design of proposed developments.
-Health 7a + + + The sites are within 1.5km of a health facility.
-7b - + + EA33 currently comprises specialist leisure facilities that would be lost under a fully residential scheme.
-The remaining sites are within 1.5km of a leisure facility.
-Commentinia 8 - 0 0 The PTAL for EA33 is between 1a and 2, the other sites are between 2 and 3.
-Connectivity 9 + + + The sites are located within 1km of active travel routes.
-A: 12/ 1 : 10 0 0 0 The sites are partially located within areas which exceed either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
+Objective Criteria 24EA 25EA Comment Housing 1 + + Development of the sites would deliver a net increase in homes.
+Economy 2 - - Development of both sites would lead to a net loss of employment capacity.
+Education and skills 3 + + The sites are within 1km of an existing primary school.
+Education and skills 4 + + The sites are within 2km of an existing secondary school.
+5 + + The sites are within 1km of an existing GP surgery.
+Llootth 6 0 0 There would be no loss of open space from development of 24EA and 25EA.
+Health 7a + + The sites are within 1.5km of a health facility.
+7b + + Both sites are within 1.5km of a leisure facility.
+Compostivity 8 0 0 The PTAL for both sites are between 2 and 3.
+Connectivity 9 + + The sites are located within 1km of active travel routes.

+Objective Criteria 24EA 25EA Comment Air quality and noise 10 0 0 The sites are partially located within areas which exceed the following limit: NO 2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
-Air quality and noise 11 - + - Average road and rail noise levels of the sites are at or above 55db, except for EA36.
-Sensitive uses may not be suitable without mitigation.
-Resources 12 0 + + All sites are on previously developed land.
-EA37 and EA36 are on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 0 0 0 The sites are within 500m of heritage assets but do not currently impact the setting of these assets due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the sites could be mitigated.
-14 + 0 + EA37 and EA33 offer the potential for improving habitat connectivity through proximity to open spaces at the adjacent graveyard and park.
-EA36 does not offer opportunities for habitat connectivity.
-Biodiversity and green infrastructure 15 0 + + EA37 and EA36 currently have low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
-16 0 0 0 The sites are not located within ecologically designated sites.
-Water resources 17 0 0 0 The sites are fully located within Flood Zone 1.

-Objective Criteria EA33 EA36 EA37 Comment 18 0 0 0 Development of the sites is unlikely to impact flood risk.
-19 + + + The sites are either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.
+11 + + Average road and rail noise levels of the sites are less than 55db for both sites.
+Resources 12 + + Both sites are on previously developed land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
+Heritage and townscape 13 0 0 The sites are within 500m of heritage assets but do not currently impact the setting of these assets due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the sites could be mitigated.
+14 0 + 25EA offers the potential for improving habitat connectivity through proximity to open spaces at the adjacent graveyard and park.
+24EA does not offer opportunities for habitat connectivity.
+Biodiversity and green infrastructure 15 + + Both sites currently have low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
+16 0 0 The sites are not located within ecologically designated sites.
+17 0 0 The sites are fully located within Flood Zone 1.
+Water resources 18 0 0 Development of the sites is unlikely to impact flood risk.
+19 + + The sites are either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.